 With 34 Boeing 747-400s still in service, British Airways is the largest remaining passenger 747 operator in the world.
 And, while the airline plans to retire half of its 747 fleet by 2021, it plans to keep the type in operation until February 2024.
 Recently, it also painted three of the Queens in retro liveries.

 Given that the 747 is the second most common wide-body aircraft in British Airways’ fleet after the 777-200ER, it is fairly easy to catch.

 Among other routes, it currently connects London Heathrow with New York, Phoenix, San Francisco, Boston, Toronto, Dubai, Beijing, and Cape Town.

 With over 20 Jumbos in its fleet, China Airlines is a major operator of the type.
 However, only four of those are in passenger configuration.
 The good news is that the four passenger 747-400s were delivered fairly recently – in 2005 and 2006 – and include the last passenger 747-400 ever built.

 And, in spite of the fact that China Airlines has been receiving new, more efficient, planes recently, the airline has no immediate plans to retire the Jumbos.
 As such, we can expect the aircraft to be around for quite some time.

 While in the past, the 747 was the airline’s workhorse frequenting routes to the US and Europe, nowadays, it is only used on intra-Asian routes.

-The routes that the China Airlines 747-400 can be flown on regularly include flights from Taipei to Bangkok (until March 24, 2018), as well as to Naha, Sapporo, Guangzhou, Shenzhen, and Hong Kong (until the end of bookable schedule as of December 2017).
+The routes that the China Airlines 747-400 can be flown on regularly include flights from Taipei to Naha, Guangzhou, Shenzhen, Beijing, and Hong Kong.

 Corsair Boeing 747-400